IzzaNadeem/NYTimesBestSellerBooks/README.md

-# Unit 4 Week 1 HW

 # Overview

-Use the NYTimes Best Sellers Books API to load a list of best selling books in a collection view.
-The user should be able to select different categories to view its best selling books.
-Selecting a book should segue to a detail view controller where the user can see more information about the book and favorite the book.
-Favoriting a book should save it to the user's phone.
+Used the NYTimes Best Sellers Books API to load a list of best selling books in a collection view.
+The user is able to select different categories to view its best selling books.
+Selecting a book segues to a detail view controller where the user can see more information about the book and favorite the book.
+Favoriting a book saves it to the user's phone.
 The user should be able to view all the books that they have favorited.
 Favorites should persist between launches.
-The user should be able to use a Settings page to set the default category that will be loaded in the list of recent best sellers.
+The user is able to use a Settings page to set the default category that will be loaded in the list of recent best sellers.

 # Detailed Outline

-Your app should have (3) tabs
+This app has (3) tabs

 1. Best Sellers
 2. Favorites